Couples lug AR-15 assault rifles to Pennsylvania church blessing

 By Eduardo Munoz

-Reverend Hyung Jin "Sean" Moon, leader of the church after the death of his father and church founder, the Reverend Sun Myung Moon, blessed the roughly 250 couples at the service, a church spokesman said.
+Reverend Hyung Jin "Sean" Moon, son of the late founder of the Unification Church, the Reverend Sun Myung Moon, blessed the roughly 250 couples at the service, a Sanctuary Church spokesman said.

+His Sanctuary Church is a breakaway group and not part of the Unification Church, said Unification Church spokeswoman Nancy Jubb.
+Sanctuary Church did not immediately respond to a request for comment.

 The Feb.
 28 marriage blessing ceremony had been planned long before a man with an AR-15 assault-style rifle massacred 17 students and school staff in Parkland, Florida, on Feb.
 14, the spokesman said.